robperkel/digitalnametag/README.md

 - Hardware Design (Schematic and PCB files) are licensed under CERN OHL v2
     - https://choosealicense.com/licenses/cern-ohl-s-2.0/

-## Software Setup
+- 3D models for parts in the PCB are not included due to licensing restrictions.

-### Python Libraries Required (Not Included)
+## Python Libraries Required (Not Included)

 - [Python Image Library (Pillow)](https://pypi.org/project/pillow/)
-    - This library opens an image and reads the pixel values.
+    - This library opens the image and reads the pixel values.
 - [pySerial](https://pypi.org/project/pyserial/)
     - This library allows the script to send data over a COM port.